 Supply Air Systems

-Laboratory supply air shall be “once through” (100% outside air); and not be recirculated or reused for other ventilation needs.
+Laboratory supply air shall be “once through” (100% outside air); and not be recirculated to other laboratory spaces or reused for other ventilation needs.

 Provide multiple parallel AHUs to operate simultaneously to meet full load conditions.

 Provide multiple supply fans in AHUs to achieve N+1 redundancy.